artomaranjyan/artomaranjyan.github.io/_pages/about.md

 I'm a PhD student at KAUST, advised by [Prof. Peter Richtárik](https://richtarik.org/i_bio.html).
 My research focuses on optimization for machine learning (ML) and federated learning (FL), where I contribute to the development of distributed and randomized optimization algorithms.
 I’m currently focused on addressing **system heterogeneity issues** in distributed ML and FL, with an emphasis on **asynchronous methods**.
-My recent work includes:

-- [Ringmaster ASGD](https://arxiv.org/abs/2501.16168): The first Asynchronous SGD method achieving **optimal time complexity** under heterogeneous and dynamic worker computation times, meeting theoretical lower bounds.

-- [ATA](http://arxiv.org/abs/2502.00775): An **Adaptive Task Allocation** method that efficiently manages resources in distributed ML, adapting to heterogeneous worker speeds and performing optimally without prior knowledge.

-- [MindFlayer](https://arxiv.org/abs/2410.04285): An efficient parallel SGD framework designed to handle heterogeneous and random worker computation times with heavy-tailed distributions.

 Before starting my PhD, I earned my MSc and BSc from Yerevan State University.
 During my bachelor's, I co-authored several papers in **Harmonic Analysis** under the guidance of [Prof. Martin Grigoryan](https://scholar.google.com/citations?user=l-2JIPkAAAAJ&hl=en).